kilroy-code/rules/README.md

 The present author's own experience with it began while working for several years at a Knowledge-Based Engineering tools company that produced CAD systems for engineers.
 (This company spawned an IPO, several spinnoffs, and acquisitions by Oracle, Autodesk, and Dassault.)
 See [https://en.wikipedia.org/wiki/ICAD_(software)](https://en.wikipedia.org/wiki/ICAD_(software))

 Later, he led a team that created a version of Croquet that used this technique, called Brie.
 See [https://alum.mit.edu/www/stearns/croquet/C5-06-BrieUserExperience.pdf](https://alum.mit.edu/www/stearns/croquet/C5-06-BrieUserExperience.pdf)) and [https://alum.mit.edu/www/stearns/croquet/C5-06-BrieArchitecture.pdf](https://alum.mit.edu/www/stearns/croquet/C5-06-BrieArchitecture.pdf).
 This Javascript package is an outgrowth of that work.
-Brie had a additional semantics around copying, that has not yet been incorporated into Rules.
+Brie had additional semantics around copying, that has not yet been incorporated into Rules.

 Opportunities for further work in Rules includes:

 - Formula capture for [arrays](#arrays), so that, e.g., a change to a single element of a rulified array causes the captured formula to be recomputed only for the correspondoning element of an array that was mapped from the original.
 - [Performance](#performance) optimization.
-- Get rid of some of the [quirks](#quirks) of implementation, such as `super.__someRule()`.
+- Get rid of some of the [quirks](#quirks) of implementation.
 - Copy semantics like Brie (see immediately above).
 - Simplifying and clarifying the test suite, and documenting it here.
 - Packaging and distribution (npm, unpkg, etc.)